Over the years I’ve written quite a bit about Dave Ramsey here on this site.

 The question a lot of people bring up when talking about the class is – “If I can’t afford to pay my bills, how can I afford to pay for the class?”.

-- Cancel cable TV, and you’ll save hundreds over the course of the year.
+- Cancel cable TV, and you’ll save hundreds by streaming over the course of the year.

-- Get a lower tier cell phone plan.
+- Get a lower cost cell phone plan.

 - Create some freelance income, or get a part-time job.